VinayChaurasiyaA/DSACODES/README.md

 If we are making similar method which already exists with different parameter or differnt return datatype.

 Method Overriding:
 If we are making similar method which already exits with same signature.
-Then it is method overridding Overridding can change the implenetation of the function or constructor according to the usecase.(they can redine the function).
+Then it is method overriding can change the implementation of the function or constructor according to the usecase.(they can redine the function).
 We can even put return data type of parent as "classname" of that and in that case we can ever change the return data type of the child too , to it's classname.

 ## What is signature?